 Kanawao

-Kanawao is common in the native forest.
+Kanawao is very common in the native forest.
 You'll see it on most trails in both the Waianae and Koolau Mountain Ranges.
 Kanawao occurs in the upper wet forest near the tops of mountains especially in wet areas.
 When flowering, it is a showstopper and you just have to take out your phone and take a picture of it.

 Background Information